-- Firstly, nearly everyone will get some of these side effects but for most people they will be mild and easy to manage.
-This means that you may have some strange dreams, or find yourself daydreaming or getting more worried, or you may get more upset than usual.
+- Firstly, nearly everyone will get some of these symtomss but for most people they will be mild and easy to manage.
+This means that you might have some strange dreams, or find yourself daydreaming or getting more worried, or you might get more upset than usual.

 - Secondly, if you have been told about this before you start treatment, it will be easier to manage and should be less alarming.
 Information about what to expect before you start taking efavirenz (or rilpivirine) is therefore essential.

 - CNS side effects can occur after a few hours or after several days and are more common over the first few weeks of treatment.
 They generally become easier to tolerate.